snellingio/blog/pages/2017/on-politics.md

 - renewable energy should be invested in and looked at as a core part of our infrastructure
 - life sentences for nonviolent crimes and the death penalty do not make economic sense
 - the internet is a public asset
-- automation will take a majority percentage of lower class jobs in the next 20-100 years, and we need to ensure a standard of living when this comes
+- automation will take a majority percentage of lower class jobs in the next 20-100 years, and we need to ensure a minimum standard of living when that happens
 - self-driving vehicles will save hundreds of thousands of lives around the world, and the government should be actively encouraging research
 - Nazi's, Neo-Nazi's, the Alt-Right, or any group actively seeking the persecution of other people over age, race, gender, or religion should be considered terrorists